-Issue for Angus Council Case Study/Comments The Scottish Parliament's Europe committee recently adopted a report on Erasmus+ in which a cross-party group of MSPs (Conservatives, Greens, Labour, Liberal Democrats, SNP) confirmed their support for continued participation in the programme post-Brexit.
-The report states that if the UK government cannot or will not be involved in Erasmus+ post-Brexit then the committee will call on the Scottish Government to seek a specific solution for Scotland.
-INTERREG North Sea Programme Angus Council AND Angus Health and Social Care Partnership are part of a successful consortium bid with transnational partners focusing on digitalisation of services and big data developments.
+Issue for Angus Council Case Study/Comments European Regional Development Fund Although Business Gateway services have core funding this is also supplemented by ERDF funding.
+This funding is specifically used to support growth companies.
+This is a vital service particularly in light of the slowdown in growth, not only in Angus but Scotland wide.
+Scottish Enterprise activities are also supported in part by ERDF for internationalisation and sector support The ERDF will be replaced with the UK Shared Prosperity Fund.
+Erasmus+ Since 2014, schools in Angus and Dundee and Angus College have received more than approximately £851,303 in Erasmus+ funding (a breakdown of these figures is available on request) Erasmus+ funding allows for teachers to spend time in another EU country on a language or professional development course, or to job shadow in EU schools to learn more about innovative teaching methods.
+A representative from the British Council, the National Agency which runs the schools element of Erasmus recently visited Angus and held an information session and workshop on Erasmus and E-Twinning opportunities for schools.
+The session was interactive and very informative for all those attending INTERREG North Sea Programme Angus Council and Angus Health and Social Care Partnership are part of a successful consortium bid with transnational partners focusing on digitalisation of services and big data developments (the Like project).
 The focus is to make better and innovative use of data to deliver smarter services and explore opportunities using the 'internet of things'.
-Working with the project will allow for better planning of service provision, enhance the health and social care integration agenda and promote providing more for less without affecting quality of provision.
-Like!
-Building a Local Digital Innovation Culture was successfully approved; project work packages are progressing and well underway.
-Project partners are: University of Groningen (Netherlands), Municipality of Groningen (Lead Beneficiary) (Netherlands), Municipality of Roeselare (Belgium), University of Vechta (Germany), Vechta Stad (Germany) Province of Drenthe (Netherlands), Municipality of Rotterdam (Netherlands), Angus Council (UK), Aalborg Kommune (Denmark) and Suffolk County Council (UK) Angus Council and Angus Health and Social Care Partnership are active across all five work packages.
+Working with the project will allow for better planning of service provision, enhance the health and social care integration agenda and promote providing more for less without affecting quality of project partners are: University of Groningen (Netherlands), Municipality of Groningen (Lead Beneficiary) (Netherlands), Municipality of Roeselare (Belgium), University of Vechta (Germany), Vechta Stad (Germany) Province of Drenthe (Netherlands), Municipality of Rotterdam (Netherlands), Angus Council (UK), Aalborg Kommune (Denmark) and Suffolk County Council (UK) Angus Council and Angus Health and Social Care Partnership are active across all five work packages.
 Work packages 1 and 2 are focused on project management and reporting and are led by the Municipality of Groningen, Work package three aims to create a local Digital Innovation Culture across North Sea Region supporting learning which seeks to move public services/local government to a position where digital innovation is part of the normal everyday workingand is led by Angus Council; Work package 4aims to deliver smarter services through using good data and e use of data dashboards and is led by Suffolk; work package 5 aims to address digital DNA for cities/neighbourhoods, there is a focus ont eh development of interactive dashboards to support knowledge in communities and the opportunities for using the internet of things, this work is led by Aalbourg.
-This learning from each work package integrates within the overall project Angus is hosting the 5th Steering Group and Mid-Term Conference here in Angus in July 2018.
-The 5th steering group will see Angus Host around 30 staff from the project partners for 3 days in Montrose followed by the mid-term conference which conference will see over 100 people attend an event in Carnoustie.
+This learning from each work package integrates within the overall project.
+Angus hosted the 5th Steering Group and Mid-Term Conference in Montrose and Carnoustie in July 2018.
+Around 30 staff from the project partners met for 3 days in Montrose followed by the mid-term conference in Carnoustie which over 100 people attended.